thewhitetulip/build-app-with-python-antitextbook/4listsetdict.md

 	<class 'list'>
 	>>> a[1]
 	2

+1. duplicate entries are not allowed.
+2. sets are immutable, you can't append or delete elements to a set.
+3. sets can't have lists/dictionary/set as an element.
+Basically, sets can only have basic data types as elements.

 Try creating a list which contains a list as an element and try creating a set out of it.
 Use the `help` and `dir` to find out interesting information about sets and the methods that it allows us.